 5. Amores Perros – 2009 (R)

 The Ameros Perros is a fast-action and gripping movie, with violent scenes and glimpses of tenderness that put you on edge all through.
-This is the movie you can tune into for the best of Mexican Spanish slang, even as you will have to fight back the tears with this one.
+It is the movie you can tune into for the best of Mexican Spanish slang, even as you will have to fight back the tears with this one.

-6. The Sea Inside (Mar adentro) – 2004 (PG-13)
+6. The Sea Inside (Mar Adentro) – 2004 (PG-13)

 Again, this is another award-winning film Featuring Javier Bardem masterclass – one of the best from Alejandro Amenábar.
-The Sea Inside is the depiction of a real-life story of a ship mechanic who suffered a terrible accident and as a result, lost much of his physicality.
+The Sea Inside is the depiction of a real-life story of a ship mechanic who suffered a terrible accident.
+And, as a result, lost much of his physicality.
 Becoming a quadriplegic, Bardem fights for 28 years to obtain the right to die.

 The story is very emotional, supported by powerful performances.
 It is a film that showcases the struggles and resilience of one man.
 Although he could no longer live his life the way he wanted, Bardem relations with the people around him help others to flourish.